God Of War: Ragnarok premiered recently for PS4 and PS5. Perhaps it’s time to dive into the series and follow Kratos’s journey.

 The gameplay focuses on a 3D combo-based directional combat.
 Combos come through the player’s main weapons, the Blades of Chaos.
-There’s a secondary weapon later on, on top of power upgrades and magical attacks.
-Lastly, the title has quick time events during cinematic sequences.
+There’s a secondary weapon, later on, power upgrades, magical attacks, and quick-action cinematics.

-Still, the setting and gameplay are similar.
 You play as Kratos in ancient Greece.
 Ares is dead, and now Zeus, God of Gods, strips Kratos from his godhood and sends him to the Underworld.
+There, Kratos starts a mythical journey to get revenge on Zeus.

 Betrayal was a mobile action-adventure game by Javaground.
 It debuted in 2007 for phones supporting Java ME.

-Kratos, as the God of War, is framed for killing primordial giant Argos.
-He sets off to pursue the true assassins, an Olympian messenger.
+Kratos, the God of War, is framed for killing the primordial giant Argos.
+He sets off to pursue the true assassin, an Olympian messenger.

 Chains of Olympus is a Ready at Dawn and Santa Monica Studio title.
 It debuted in 2008 for the PlayStation Portable (PSP).

-This is a prequel to the original title, as the plot happens 10 years before the opening events.
-It follows Kratos, a disciple of goddess Athena, on a mission to find sun God Helios.
-During the absence of the Dram God Morpheus, many Gods have fallen to a slumber.
-Soon, he discovers Morpheus is an enemy of the Olympian Gods.
+It’s a prequel to the original title, as the plot happens 10 years before the opening events.
+It follows Kratos, a disciple of the goddess Athena, on a mission to find sun God Helios to wake up the Gods from a mysterious slumber.

 God of War Collection – 2009 (Bundle)